-To apply for the epilepsy fellowship, candidates must have an M.D., D.O., or equivalent international training and will have completed an ACGME-approved residency in neurology (adult or pediatric).
+To apply for the clinical neurophysiology fellowship, candidates must have an MD, DO or equivalent international training and will have completed an ACGME-approved residency in neurology (adult or pediatric).

 Upload the required documents via ERAS: